Racial Equity Capacity Offerings

 Racial Equity Roundtable

-Yearly membership starting September 2023.
+Yearly membership starting September 2024 – Advanced level

 Outcomes—What will you get?

-- An accountable and radically collaborative network of organizational leaders
+• An accountable, and radically collaborative network of organizational leaders

 Racial Equity Capacity Assessment

-A Facilitated Assessment for an Organization, Coalition, or Partnership
+A Facilitated Assessment for an Organization, Coalition, or Partnership spanning a 3 to 6 month timeframe.
+Beginner-friendly content and work.

 Outcomes—What will you get?

-- Facilitated, collaborative planning time to build your capacity for Racial Equity utilizing a systems-change lens
+• Facilitated, collaborative planning time to build your capacity for Racial Equity utilizing a systems-change lens.

-- Application of the principles of Racial Equity work to a particular initiative within your institution
+• Application of the principles of Racial Equity work to a particular initiative within your institution.

-- Connections to services offered by local DEI and Organizational Development practitioners or potential sector-based partners
+• Connections to services offered by local DEI and Organizational Development practitioners or potential sector-based partners.

 Frequently Asked Questions